jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 ```

 ### Multiselect

-Enabling multiselect behavior is a simple matter of setting a couple of props on the right components.
+To enable multiselect behaviour you will need to set two props.
 First, set `closeOnSelect` to `false` on the `<DropDownToggled />` to ensure that the user can select multiple items while the dropdown is open.
 Then set the `multiselect` prop on your Pickitems to `true`.
-Example:

 ```
 const { Component } = require('react');